dlbeer/quirc/README.md

 recognised are highlighted in the image, with the decoded information both displayed on the image and printed on stdout.

+This requires SDL and V4L2.

 ### quirc-scanner

 This program turns your camera into a barcode scanner.
 It's almost the same as the `demo` application, but it doesn't display the video stream, and thus doesn't require a graphical display.

+This requires V4L2.

 ### qrtest